YatSenOS/YatSenOS-Tutorial-Volume-2/docs/labs/0x05/tasks.md

         // FIXME: alloc & map new stack for child (see instructions)
         // FIXME: copy the *entire stack* from parent to child

-        // FIXME: update child's stack frame(context) with new *stack pointer*
+        // FIXME: update child's context with new *stack pointer*
+        //          > update child's stack to new base
-        //          > keep lower bits of rsp, update the higher bits
+        //          > keep lower bits of *rsp*, update the higher bits
         //          > also update the stack record in process data

         // FIXME: set the return value 0 for child with `context.set_rax`

         // FIXME: construct the child process inner